 ^{} Lazlo Shiviski was excoriated by the fanboys for his Quadrant: The Seeker, which was the fourth in the Quadrant saga.
 Bill thought the movie was grave and special, but something pissed off those fans, and they beat the living daylights out of Shiviski and the film.
-Lazlo had been in the trophy run season for awards with Luna and Sweet, the same year Bill was for Barren Land, but they both lost every time to Lisa Pauline Tate, who was due for her fabulous The Getaround.
+Lazlo had been in the trophy run season for awards with Luna and Sweet, the same year Bill was for Barren Land, but they both lost every time to Lisa Pauline Tag phy value for light factorist.
+The Getaround.